ricardotill/V2TODSS-TeamRocket/Frontend/dashboard/README.md

 - Install [Node.js](https://nodejs.org/dist/v12.11.1/node-v12.11.1-x64.msi)
 - Run `npm install` in CMD in the rootfolder
-- Replace all the occurances of `https://equidem.serveo.net` with the location (IP or webadress) of the backend system.
+- Replace in the files in `/src/app/_services` all the occurances of `https://equidem.serveo.net` with the location (IP or webadress) of the backend system.

 ## Development server